arangodb/docs/oasis/cloud-migration-tool.md

 3. Optional: when all shards are in-sync, you can switch your applications to use the Oasis deployment, but note that it stays into read-only mode until the migration process is fully completed.
 4. Stop the migration using the `stop` subcommand.
-What happens:
+The following steps are executed:
    - The source data cluster is switched into read-only mode.
    - It waits until all shards are synchronized.
    - The target deployment is switched into default read/write mode.